nadeemramli/personal-blog/content/index.md

 So what kind of "reference" can we expect from this ?
 1. I talk a lot about mental model, I draw some of it, articulate problems/solution in mapping or model.
 2. I document some cool thing I learned, read or discover. (this has been a challenge)
-3. Lastly, things that I love to do "my work".
+3. Lastly, things that I love to do my work.
 Anything related to growth/product.

 Also to note, despite of this blog has more zettelkasten approach, I still use folder for the sake of navigation and reading experiences.
 But still, you can always check